sergueik/visual_compare/README.md

 In the clean run, the baseline screenshot of some example page element is created and saved as a new baseline but the image diff is neither computed nor saved: the original project logic has left unmodified in this regards.

-The program also saves the standalone comparison script into the file `myscript.cmd` (`myscript` on Unix) in the following format:
+The program also saves the standalone comparison script into the file `myscript.cmd` on Windows:
 ```cmd
 @echo off
 REM -------------------------------------------------------